 During the week, review lesson plans, ebooks, articles, and videos that address the weekly topics.
 Complete activities (blog posts, comments, and a weekly project).
 Collaborate as needed with classmates.

-Weekends, discuss issues in a group setting via Google Hangouts.
+Weekends, discuss issues in a group setting via a virtual meeting.
 Questions you’ll discuss include “What is your favorite digital writing tool and why?” and “How does technology achieve writing standards without tons of writing?”

 Need help on a topic not addressed?
-Arrange 1:1 time with instructors.
+Arrange free-of-charge 1:1 time with instructors.

 At the course end, receive a certificate of achievement listing all topics you completed.